Finding things to do in London is easy to do.

 - House of Lords

-As you cross Westminster Bridge, you will see the impressive Boudiccan Rebellion statue.
+Crossing Westminster Bridge, you will see the impressive Boudicca Rebellion statue.

 Erected in 1850, the statue commemorates Boudica or Boadicea the Queen, who led an uprising against the occupying forces of the Roman Empire in AD 60 and died shortly after its failure.

-Westminster Bridge was built between 1739–1750 to link Westminster with Lambeth.
+Westminster Bridge was built between 1739 and 1750 to link Westminster with Lambeth.

-The bridge is a great location for taking photos of the Thames and the London Eye in one direction and the Houses of Parliament in the other.
+The bridge is a great location for taking photos of the Thames, the London Eye, and the Houses of Parliament in one direction and the Tower of London in the other.

 When you cross over Westminster Bridge, turn left and down the steps to walk next to the river until you come to: